-What’s unique about Higgins Sunburst Gourmet Blend cockatiel food is that it is made not only of grains and grass seeds, but it also includes fruit seeds from cantaloupes which is something the other options on our reviews list here do not feature.
-An assortment of nuts such as cashews and walnuts, as well as coconut provide a hearty dose of healthy fats that are essential for the proper growth and development of your feathered family member.
+What’s unique about Higgins Sunburst Gourmet Blend cockatiel food is that it is made not only of grains and grass seeds but also includes fruit seeds from cantaloupes which is something the other options on our reviews list here do not feature.
+An assortment of nuts such as cashews and walnuts, as well as coconut, provide a hearty dose of healthy fats that are essential for the proper growth and development of your feathered family member.

 This blend is colored so it is vibrant and more reminiscent of a natural cockatiel diet in the wild.
 Luckily, it is colored using whole-food sources such as beet and turmeric powders, alfalfa, and annatto seeds.
 A specially formulated blend of probiotics ensures a healthy immune system and comfortable digestion.
 This product only comes in 3-pound packages, so you may have to buy it often if you have more than one cockatiel.